 - Do not skip the baking soda in the beef marinade as it tenderizes the beef!

-- Coat marinated beef slices generously in starch for crispy texture ensuring no bald spots.
+- Evenly coat the marinated beef ensuring no bald spots.

 - Prepare the ingredients in advance as the cooking process is fast!

-- Transfer the fried beef onto a wire rack or paper-towel lined plate to remove excess oil which creates soggy beef.
+- Transfer the fried beef onto a wire rack or paper-towel lined plate to drain off excess oil, which causes soggy beef.

 - Simmer sauce over LOW heat or it can burn easily with the high sugar content.